AdobeDocs/commerce-merchant-services.en/help/data-connection/custom-attributes.md

 ## Step 2: Extend your existing XDM schema

-Refer to the following [article](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/ui/resources/schemas#custom-fields-for-standard-groups) to learn how to update your existing XDM schema to include custom fields.
-The Tenant ID field is dynamically generated, however the field structure should resemble the example provided.
+For details on extending your existing XDM schema to include custom fields, see the [Create and edit schemas in the UI](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/ui/resources/schemas#custom-fields-for-standard-groups) topic in the Experience Platform documentation.
+The Tenant ID field is dynamically generated, however the field structure should resemble the example provided in the Experience Platform documentation.

 >[!IMPORTANT]
 >